-- This innovation was paused during the first year of implementation pending comprehensive review by the Health Commons Solutions Lab. - The Health Commons report comprehensively outlines tenant priorities related to health and wellness, and makes recommendations for action to address these. - In this report, recommendations for this innovation outline next steps for the Toronto Seniors Housing Corporation in engaging tenants to redevelop the seniors health and wellness component of the ISM.
+- This innovation was paused during the first year of implementation pending comprehensive review by the Health Commons Solutions Lab. - The Health Commons report comprehensively outlines tenant priorities related to health and wellness, and makes recommendations for action to address these. - In this report, recommendations for this innovation pose next steps for the Toronto Seniors Housing Corporation in engaging tenants to redevelop the seniors health and wellness component of the ISM.

-23 Health Commons Solutions Lab, Seniors Health and Wellness Initiative: Tenant voices improving quality of life, 2022 https://static1.squarespace.com/static/62ff6f02b371544df8193c2d/t/63322e7ffe673663990d9 ba3/1664233409931/Seniors-Health-and-Wellness-Initiative-Full-Report-%28August-2022%29.pdf
+Innovation 4: Designated Care Coordinators and Health Partnerships https://static1.squarespace.com/static/62ff6f02b371544df8193c2d/t/63322e7ffe673663990d9ba3/16642334099 31/Seniors-Health-and-Wellness-Initiative-Full-Report-%28August-2022%29.pdf